apollographql/rover-init-starters/start-with-typescript/getting-started.md

 ## Check for errors each time you save

 With `rover dev`, Rover starts watching your files for updates.
 Every time you make a change, Rover checks to see if the schema is valid.
 You can think of it as “hot-reloading” for your GraphQL schema.
 [More details about the dev command](https://www.apollographql.com/docs/rover/commands/dev).

-## Run test requests in Sandbox

-As you update your schema, Apollo Sandbox lets you validate your changes by testing requests and examining the actual server responses.

-When you want to test your subgraph server in isolation, use the Sandbox running at http://localhost:4001, started by the `npm run dev` command.
-We recommend this when you're just starting out, or when you want to focus on a specific subgraph server.

-When you want to test the supergraph as a whole, use the Sandbox running at http://localhost:4000, started by the `rover dev` command.
-We recommend this any time you have more than one subgraph in your supergraph.

 # Publishing your changes to GraphOS Studio